fcarrus/ocp4_deployment/README.md

 ## Other uses

-There is a playbook to configure an external RHEL-like server with NFS shares (see documentation in the inventory example file):
+There is a playbook for configuring an external RHEL-like server with NFS shares (see documentation in the inventory example file):

 ```shell
 $ ./run.sh external_nfs